Kat Graham: Music

-On September 25, 2015, Graham released her first studio album Roxbury Drive.
-Her second studio album was Love Music Funk Magic, released on June 2, 2017.
+On September 25, 2015, Graham released her first studio album, Roxbury Drive.
+Her second studio album, Love Music Funk Magic, was released on June 2, 2017.
 Throughout 2018, Graham released The Dance Collective, a series of short dance videos for old songs, including some unrealized songs, on her YouTube channel.

 Graham released her debut as Toro Gato, a new identity embracing her West African culture and ancestry, the EP Toro Gato on September 10, 2021, as a part of her NFT collection.
 A music video of her first single, "Swim," from the album was uploaded onto a separate YouTube channel under the same name as her EP a month prior.
 She released Toro Gato Pt.
 II on January 28, 2022; only a day following the upload of the music video for "White Flag," her second single from the project.
 The full album Toro Gato: Part II (Deluxe Edition) was released the same day in 3 versions, and includes unreleased songs and short films, as well as vinyls, cassettes, and exclusive merchandise.
 Both albums are exclusively available on the YellowHeart NFT platform for a limited time as a part of the Toro Gato collection.
 This project is the first time ever that audio and video content is exclusive to view and experience only on an owned NFT.

 On June 3, 2022, she released her fourth album titled Long Hot Summer, and announced her first solo world tour in partnership with GLAAD.
 On September 13, 2023, Graham announced the TIME World Tour 2023/2024, where she intends to perform songs from her entire career.